SDGreen/TotalTarot/README.md

     With more time a new page where users can practice reading would be avaliable.
 The page would include a clickable deck which randomly lays three cards to be flipped an interpreted.
 * #### Buying page for Tarot Decks
     Once ready a shop-front will be added where users can buy their first deck to practice with.
+* #### Expanded Mentors Map
+    When avaliable, mentors from across the globe will be added to the map API

 ## Technologies Used
 * [HTML5](https://html.spec.whatwg.org/multipage/) - To create the structure of the page.